 Now that you know how to play contract bridge, put your skills to the test on Bridge Champ.
 Join our community, play casual games, participate in tournaments, and enjoy the authentic bridge club experience online.

-With Bridge Champ, you can play contract bridge anytime, anywhere, and even earn rewards for your achievements.
+You have learned how to play contract bridge.
+Now with Bridge Champ, you can play contract bridge anytime, anywhere, and even earn rewards for your achievements.
 Start your bridge journey today!